gehldp/mixr-3rdpartysrc/README.md

 After unzipping or untarring ccl, jsbsim, zeromq, protobuf, etc, enter each directory and run `configure` as follows to setup the build system:

 `./configure --prefix=/home/me/mxrp/mxrp_3rdparty` # for most libraries

 `./autogen.sh --prefix=home/me/mxrp/mxrp_3rdparty --enable-libraries` # for JSBSim

 Next, use `make` to compile and create libraries, followed by `make install` to copy or install them to the directory specified.
 The example will compile all libraries and install them to `/home/me/mxrp/mxrp_3rdparty`.
 For zeromq, manually copy the file `zmq.hpp` to `mxrp_3rdparty/include`.

 * Several dependencies can be installed via `apt-get` or `yum` (e.g., FTGL, FreeType and FreeGlut) if Internet access is available.
 Other libraries, such as cigi and JSBSim are not available in the public repositories, hence the need this package.

 * For the libraries being manually compiled and installed, make sure to use the ones provided here.
-As an example, the version of JSBSim included here, defines an API that OE is designed to use.
+As an example, the version of JSBSim included here, defines an API that MXRP is designed to use.
 We do our best to ensure compatibility with a wide range of versions but not everything is 100% all the time; to be safe, use the ones provided.

 [mxrp]: http://www.mxrp.org